tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-18-reading-physical-newspapers.md

 Even with curation by the most popular articles, one still has to do a lot of scanning and quick reading to pick out what's truly noteworthy and relevant.
 Interestingly, the front page tech story on today's New York Times, [To Get in China, Apple Swallowed Hard Bargain](https://www.nytimes.com/2021/05/17/technology/apple-china-censorship-data.html), isn't even in my Feedly list of most popular articles.

 I'm still figuring out the best way to surface articles in Feedly, but this effort requires a lot more active input than simply picking up a newspaper from my driveway.
-The problem is, the more actively I fine-tune the Feedly algorithm to surface relevant news, the more I return to the initial problem of amplifying only the kind of news I want to see.
+The problem is, the more actively I fine-tune the Feedly algorithm to surface relevant news, the more I return to the initial problem of amplifying only the kind of news I supposedly want to see.

 ## Other drawbacks to print